RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: RoboWM-Bench

-\subsubsection{Human-Centric Retargeting.}
+\subsubsection{Human-Centric Retargeting}

-Inspired by prior work~\cite{lepert2503phantom, lepert2025masquerade}, we estimate human hand poses from videos and retarget them to robot end-effector poses.

-We first reconstruct 3D hand poses with HaMeR~\cite{pavlakos2024reconstructing}, and use the recovered 3D keypoints as the basis for motion retargeting.
+Inspired by prior work~\cite{lepert2503phantom, lepert2025masquerade}, we estimate human hand poses from videos and retarget them to robot end-effector actions.
+We reconstruct 3D hand poses using HaMeR~\cite{pavlakos2024reconstructing} and use the recovered keypoints to derive three control components: end-effector position, orientation, and gripper opening.

 The gripper target position is defined as the midpoint between the thumb and index fingertips.
-For orientation estimation, we observe that existing formulations~\cite{lepert2503phantom} may yield unstable or tilted end-effector poses, as they rely on global finger configurations rather than contact-relevant geometry.
-To improve stability, after fitting a plane through the thumb and index finger keypoints, we project the thumb and index fingertips onto this plane, and define the $x$-axis as the line connecting their projections, while the $z$-axis remains the plane normal, consistent with previous formulations.
-The resulting end-effector pose better preserves the human–object interaction geometry.
-For gripper opening, rather than using the thumb–index distance as in prior work, we empirically adopt the minimum distance between the thumb tip and all other fingertips, which accounts for cases where the index fingertip is not the primary contact point.

-Finally, we apply trajectory smoothing and temporal denoising to stabilize the retargeted motion signals, following previous work~\cite{lepert2503phantom, lepert2025masquerade}.
+For orientation, instead of relying on global finger configurations as in prior work~\cite{lepert2503phantom}, we use contact-relevant geometry: we fit a plane through the thumb and index finger keypoints, project the two fingertips onto this plane, and define the $x$-axis as the line connecting the projections, with the $z$-axis given by the plane normal.
+This yields more stable end-effector poses while preserving local human--object interaction geometry.
+For gripper opening, we use the minimum distance between the thumb tip and all other fingertips rather than the thumb--index distance, accounting for cases where the index fingertip is not the primary contact point.
+We then apply trajectory smoothing and temporal denoising to stabilize the retargeted motion signals~\cite{lepert2503phantom, lepert2025masquerade}.

-\subsubsection{Robot-Centric Execution.}
+\subsubsection{Robot-Centric Execution}

-For robotic manipulation videos, we recover action sequences from predicted frames using an inverse dynamics model (IDM)~\cite{jang2025dreamgen,baker2022video}.
-We adopt the IDM architecture from~\cite{jang2025dreamgen}, which takes two consecutive image frames as input and predicts the intermediate action chunk in joint space.
+For robotic manipulation videos, we recover action sequences using an inverse dynamics model (IDM), following established video-to-action formulations in prior work~\cite{jang2025dreamgen,baker2022video}.
+We adopt the IDM architecture from~\cite{jang2025dreamgen}, which takes two consecutive image frames as input and predicts the intermediate joint-space action chunk.
+We train the IDM with a two-stage strategy: large-scale simulation data provides action-labeled supervision for motion pretraining, while a small set of real-world trajectories is used for visual adaptation.